(Subscribe to this discussion)

 A universal design procedure has been developed for enhancing the low-frequency response of loudspeakers ranging from handset loudspeakers to large subwoofers.
 The procedure attempts to find the optimal parameters of a vented-box system on the basis of the vibration-absorber theory.
 Simulations and experiments were used to validate the optimal design.
 Design charts and constrained optimization facilitate the design of the acoustic enclosure.
 Although limitations do not allow for accurate prediction of responses below 100 Hz, the comparison between closed- and vented-box performance correlates well with the desired bass extension.

-Subscribe to this discussion
+(Respond to this comment)

 If you are not yet an AES member and have something important to say about this report then we urge you to join the AES today and make your voice heard.
 You can join online today by clicking here.